Island-Hopping Lifestyle Options Near Athens – Part II

 Thalasea Kimolos.
 With a rare for the island swimming pool, this simple hotel next to the beach of Aliki is a great laid-back setting.

 Toffee Kimolos.
-These traditional style apartments in Psathi decorated elegantly with stone, Greek marble and wood are among your best options.
+These traditional-style apartments in Psathi decorated elegantly with stone, Greek marble and wood are among your best options.
 Enjoy the view from your private verandah.

 Things to do in Kimolos

 The ultra-quiet hillside town of Kimolos is called Chorio (Greek word for village).
-Its most picturesque part is Kastro (Greek word for castle) that consists of the Mesa Kastro and Exo Kastro, meaning Inner and Outer Castle.
+Its most picturesque part is Kastro (Greek word for castle) which consists of the Mesa Kastro and Exo Kastro, meaning Inner and Outer Castle.
 Cycladic houses form an outer wall around a Venetian castle.
 Some parts of the castle are built around the 16th century.
 Walking the cobblestone paths you will find medieval ruins mixed with humble white-washed Cycladic homes.
-You will also find 80 churches and chapels the most important of all being Panagia Odigitria built in 1867-1874 and including a 15th-century icon of the Virgin Mary.
+You will also find 80 churches and chapels, the most important of all being Panagia Odigitria built in 1867-1874 and including a 15th-century icon of the Virgin Mary.
 Don’t forget to walk around and check many abandoned windmills.
 This is another windy island in the Aegean, yet you are still encouraged to visit some amazing beaches like Prassa with white sand, turquoise waters, sunbeds and Kimolia beach bar, Bonatsa (sandy & pebbly, with sunbeds and beach bar), Kalamitsi (sandy, with shade from tamarisk trees), hard-to-reach Mavrospilia (sandy with a view to volcanic rock formations poking from the water), and Agios Georgios with white sand.